Belize travel guide

 • be watchful of your surroundings

-Armed criminal gangs have been active in the remote forested areas of Belize, particularly the border area with Guatemala and close to tourist sites.
-However, the area is patrolled by the Belize Defence Force and incidents of crime affecting tourists are uncommon.
+Armed criminals have been active in the remote forested areas of Belize, particularly the border area with Guatemala and close to tourist sites there.
+However, the area is patrolled by the Belize Defence Force and there have been no reported incidents involving tourists.

-Most muggings happen in Belize City, but can also take place elsewhere, including tourist destinations such as San Pedro, Caye Caulker, Placencia and San Ignacio.
+Tourists, in general, are vulnerable to theft of cash, credit cards, phones and other personal belongings, including in tourist destinations such as San Pedro, Caye Caulker, Placencia and San Ignacio.
 You should:

 • avoid dark alleys